 Student Health Policies

 The Health Center is an on-campus clinic that provides medical services by appointment to full-time students during the regular academic year.
-The Counseling Service is located within the Health Services building in Queen Anne’s Hall and offers a range of counseling resources related to college student mental health and well-being, adjusting to college life or academic success for full-time students during the regular academic year.
+The Counseling Service is located within the Health Services building in Queen Anne’s Hall and offers a range of counseling resources related to college student mental health and well-being, adjusting to college life, or academic success for full-time students during the regular academic year.
 Washington College requires that all students have health insurance.
 The College offers a health insurance plan with a limited amount of coverage for accidents and sickness.
 All international students are required to purchase health insurance through Washington College.
-For more information about these insurance policies, contact Vickie Anderson at the Health Center, extension 7261.
-It is the student’s responsibility to give the health care provider complete and full information of health status and to cooperate in the treatment planning and follow-up care.
+For more information about these insurance policies, contact Vickie Anderson at the Health Center (ext.
+7261).
+It is the student’s responsibility to give the health care provider complete and full information of health status and to cooperate with the treatment plan and follow-up care.
 The student’s responsibilities include asking questions, using materials made available for education regarding their own health concerns, showing the same respect for the health care provider that they expect to receive, keeping appointments, and following the treatment plan.
 Students failing to provide the health care provider with information may be refused treatment.

 The Office of Health and Counseling Services provides clinical and administrative services for currently enrolled full-time students during the academic year.
 During times when classes are not in session, students should seek support from the following resources: